Access vs. Accommodation

 Hybrid work is still so new.
 As much as leaders and companies want to ‘flip the switch’ to this new way of working, the most important takeaway is that this just isn’t possible yet.
 Companies that experiment, adapt to new information, and who continue to listen to the needs of their employees will be the ones that best harness the power and opportunity of remote work.

 Want more information on how to support your staff using Learning Snippets?
-Try Inclusivity 101 for FREE.
+Try Snippets for FREE.